 Time management

-Is unlimited PTO a trap?
+Is unlimited PTO bad?

 Unlimited PTO has been a dominant trend over the past few years, especially amongst tech companies and startups.
 But while many companies do indeed offer this benefit, most people understand (in an unspoken sort of way) that “unlimited” is never really, well, unlimited.
 The truth is, if it was actually treated as such, few companies would be able to function.

-And herein is the trap: unlimited PTO has the weight of psychology to buoy it—it’s a golden offering very few people can actually use.
+And herein is the trap: unlimited paid time off PTO has the weight of psychology to buoy it—it’s a golden offering very few people can actually use.
 In fact, there are plenty of reasons why unlimited PTO can actually work against morale and productivity.
 Ironically, employee satisfaction and retention are among the most common reasons for offering unlimited PTO in the first place.

 But, as with anything, the key to making it work comes down to understanding the pros and cons of this approach, as well as knowing how to realistically manage expectations.